-What is a “blank error” on the Datamaster DMT Breath Machine?
+What is a “blank error” on the Datamaster DMT Breath Machine in a DUI case?

 The machine uses infrared principles to test the alcohol concentration in a breath sample.
 A beam of infrared light passes through the chamber and measures the concentration of alcohol molecules based on the reduction of energy as the beam passes through the sample.
 The breath sample is tested inside a sample chamber which is about the size of a yellow highlighter.
 The DataMaster DMT breath testing instrument is designed to undergo a number of processing steps prior to the capture and reporting of a subject breath test result.
 These steps include checking components for function, monitoring heated zones, adjusting a measurement baseline to ambient air, checking detector response, introducing a simulated breath containing alcohol vapor, ensuring sample cross-contamination is prevented, and measuring the quality of breath sample.